rab97/ParallelGraphColoring/README.md

 # ParallelGraphColoring

 ParallelGraphColoring is a project focused on the implementation and analysis pf sequential and parallel algorithms used to color graphs.

+The project was built on Linux machine and it is supposed to run only in this environment.

 In the following section there is a short user guide useful to build and run the program correctly.

-### Build and Run
+### Build and Run (On Linux)

 Project can br built with `make`:

 ```